 Now, if you have a 529 savings plan for your child, you can use it for education other than college.
 For example, if you have children in private school or if you pay for tutoring while they’re in kindergarten through twelfth grade, you can use money from your 529 for these expenses tax-free.7

 While it may seem like a benefit to use a 529 plan prior to college, you should work with a qualified investing professional to make sure—especially if you want to use the 529 plan sooner than you originally intended.
 Withdrawing too much money before Junior goes to college can cancel out the power of compound growth.

 What about mortgage deductions?
 In 2017, if you itemized your deductions, the IRS allowed you to deduct the interest you paid on your primary residence and/or second home, as long as your original mortgage principal wasn’t more than $1 million.

 In 2018, the maximum mortgage principal in the tax reform bill was lowered to $750,000.
 But for taxpayers who had existing mortgages in between $750,000 and $1 million, they were grandfathered into the old deduction.8

 Before the tax reform bill, you were also allowed to deduct interest paid on home equity debt, up to $100,000.
 The tax reform bill removed that deduction starting in 2018.9 So, yep—borrowing against your house got a whole lot dumber!

 Difference in the SALT Deduction

-In the past, there was no limitation on the deduction of state and local taxes, which was an advantage to those living in high tax states like California and New York.
-The new tax reform bill keeps the SALT deduction but limits the total deductible amount to $10,000, including income, sales and property taxes.(12)
+In the past, there was no limit on the deduction of state and local taxes, which was an advantage to those living in states with high taxes like California and New York.
+The new tax reform bill keeps the SALT deduction but limits the total deductible amount to $10,000, including income, sales and property taxes.10